hxu-hms/jekyll-tutorial/docs/workflow/import-template.md

 {:toc}
 </details>

-# Setting up a GitHub account

-To start off, since your website will be hosted by GitHub, you need a [personal GitHub account](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-user-accounts).
-You can set one up at [GitHub](https://github.com/).
-Make sure this account is associated with an email that you check regularly.

-If you are a member of the Laboratory of Systems Pharmacology, please contact Jeremy Muhlich to be invited to join the **Laboratory of Systems Pharmaclogy @ Harvard** organization on GitHub.
+{: .fw-300 }
+Befor you start, makes sure you have a GitHub personal account.
+If you don't, follow [instructions here](../beforestart/before-start.md#github-account-setup) to obatin an account and gain permission to the LSP's organization on GitHub.

 # Importing template repository on GitHub

 1. Start a new repository under [**Laboratory of Systems Pharmacology @ Harvard**](https://github.com/labsyspharm).
 Choose _Import a repository_, on the right side of the title.
 For more information on the Import function, you can check out GitHub's [Documentaion](https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/importing-a-repository-with-github-importer) on it.
-1. Use the URL for the blank site template `https://github.com/labsyspharm/blank-pub-microsite/` as _old repository's clone URL_ and set **labsyspharm** as the owner.
+2. Use the URL for the blank site template `https://github.com/labsyspharm/blank-method-microsite/` as _old repository's clone URL_ and set **labsyspharm** as the owner.

     <img src="images/import-screenshot.PNG" alt="import_example" width="700"/>

-3. You should now have a copy of the blank website template in a new repository with your website name.
+3. You should now have a copy of the blank website template in a new repository with *your website name*.

 More details on the blank website template and how to use it can be found on the [website template](./website-template/) page.